nathansobo/treetop/trunk/doc/contributing_and_planned_features.markdown

 ##Small Stuff
 * Migrate the tests back to RSpec.
 * Improve the `tt` command line tool to allow `.treetop` extensions to be elided in its arguments.
-* Generate and load temp files with `load_grammar` rather than evaluating strings to improve stack trace readability.
+* Generate and load temp files with `Treetop.load` rather than evaluating strings to improve stack trace readability.
 * Allow `do/end` style blocks as well as curly brace blocks.
 This was originally omitted because I thought it would be confusing.
 It probably isn't.
 * Allow the root of a grammar to be dynamically set for testing purposes.